 Chinese Astrology, Constellation, and Astronomy — Three Enclosures, Four Symbols, Twenty-eight Lunar Mansions

-In ancient China, people observed that seven celestial beings are bright and extremely influential: Sun, Moon, Venus, Jupiter, Mercury, Mars, and Saturn.
+In ancient China, people observed that seven celestial beings were bright and highly influential: Sun, Moon, Venus, Jupiter, Mercury, Mars, and Saturn.

-Besides the Seven Celestial Beings, many other stars that are shining in the sky were divided into some groups based on their locations: Three Enclosures, Four Symbols, and Twenty-eight Lunar Mansions.
+Besides the Seven Celestial Beings, many other stars in the sky were divided into groups based on their locations: Three Enclosures, Four Symbols, and Twenty-eight Lunar Mansions.

-Every group covers an area that is considered as a coordinate, or "mansion" that the Seven Celestials "stay" in during their movements.
+Every group covers an area considered a coordinate or mansion that the Seven Celestials "stay" in during their movements.

 Part of Twenty-eight Lunar Mansions' Deities in Chinese Astrology, Painted by Liang Lingzan (about 690 — 757) — Osaka City Museum of Fine Arts

 In the central section of the North Celestial Pole, stars are divided into Three Enclosures: Purple Forbidden, Supreme Palace, and Heavenly Market.

 Surrounding Ecliptic and the Equator are Four Symbols in four ordinal directions: Azure Dragon in the East, Black Tortoise in the North, White Tiger in the West, and Vermilion Bird in the South.